-- (1) Pursuant to a Qualified Domestic Relations Order, during 2013 Mr. Rollins' retirement income benefit was awarded in its entirety to his former spouse. - (2) The actuarial present value of the executive's accumulated benefit under the Retirement Income Plan is computed as of the measurement date used for financial statement reporting purposes and the valuation method and material assumptions applied are set forth in Note 13 to our Financial Statements contained in our Form 10-K for the period ending December 31, 2013.
+(3) The actuarial present value of the executive's accumulated benefit under the Retirement Income Plan is computed as of the measurement date used for financial statement reporting purposes and the valuation method and material assumptions applied are set forth in Note 14 to our Financial Statements contained in our Form 10-K for the period ending December 31, 2016.
 Our Form 10-K has been included in our Annual Report and provided to our stockholders.